 The SUMPRODUCT function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel SUMPRODUCT function examples and explore how you would use the SUMPRODUCT function as a worksheet function in Microsoft Excel:
+Let's look at some Excel SUMPRODUCT function examples and explore how to use the SUMPRODUCT function as a worksheet function in Microsoft Excel:

 The above example would return 70.
 The SUMPRODUCT calculates these arrays as follows:

 You could also reference ranges in Excel.